National Bank of Detroit

 The National Bank of Detroit (NBD), later renamed NBD Bank, was a bank that operated mostly in the Midwestern United States.
-Following its merger with First National Bank of Chicago, the bank was ultimately acquired and merged into Bank One, at which point the NBD name was discontinued.
-Today, what was once NBD is owned by JPMorgan Chase & Co.
+Following its merger with First Chicago Bank, the bank was ultimately acquired and merged into Bank One, at which point the NBD name was discontinued.
+Today, what was once NBD is owned by JPMorgan Chase.

 History

 NBD was founded in 1933 in Detroit in the midst of widespread bank failures during the Great Depression.
 Spurred by the Reconstruction Finance Corporation (RFC) to help stabilize the nation's banking system, NBD's shares were initially equally owned by General Motors (GM) and by the U.S. government under the RFC.
 The bank opened for business on March 24, 1933.
 Charles T. Fisher Jr., of the automobile body manufacturing family became a Director and the President in 1938, serving until his death in 1958 and assisted by Walter F. Truettner as vice-president.
 By 1945, GM had divested its ownership of bank stock, and by 1947 RFC had ended its involvement in the bank as well.

 From 1959 until 1995, NBD was headquartered in the National Bank of Detroit Building (now The Qube).

 In September 1993, Charles T. Fisher III stepped down as chairman, president and chief executive officer of NBD Bancorp and was replaced by Thomas H. Jeffs II as president and Verne G. Istock as chairman and chief executive officer.

-In 1995, NBD merged with the First National Bank of Chicago; the combined bank was called First Chicago NBD.
+In 1995, NBD merged with the First Chicago Bank; the combined bank was called First Chicago NBD.
 While NBD was the nominal survivor, the merged bank was based in Chicago.
-First Chicago NBD later merged with Bank One, which eliminated the NBD name.
-Bank One was itself purchased by JPMorgan Chase & Co.
-As of March 2006, most former NBD branches carry the Chase name.
+First Chicago NBD later merged with Bank One, which eliminated the NBD name in 1999.
+Bank One was itself purchased by JPMorgan Chase in 2004.
+As of 2026, most former NBD branches carry the Chase name.

 NBD had branches in Toronto and Windsor, Ontario, and overseas in London's Finsbury Circus, in Tokyo, and in Frankfurt.